Specialized Investment Funds (SIF)

 What are Specialized Investment Funds?

-Specialized Investment Funds (SIFs) are a new category of investment products introduced by SEBI to bridge the gap between Mutual Funds (MFs) and Portfolio Management Services (PMS).
-These funds offer greater flexibility, advanced strategies, and higher risk-return potential for experienced investors.
+Specialized Investment Funds (SIFs) are a new category of investment products introduced by SEBI to bridge the gap between Mutual Funds (MFs) and Portfolio Management Services (PMS) / Alternative Investment Funds (AIFs).
+Designed to manage high-net-worth capital efficiently in India's expanding financial markets, these funds offer greater flexibility, advanced strategies, and higher risk-return potential for experienced investors.

-SIFs are suitable for investors who are comfortable with market volatility and want access to strategies like long-short investing, sector rotation, and dynamic asset allocation.
+SIFs are suitable for investors who are comfortable with market volatility and want access to strategies like long-short investing, sector rotation, unlisted securities, and dynamic asset allocation.
+Under SEBI Circulars and AMFI guidelines, distributors can obtain certification via the newly introduced NISM Series V-D: Mutual Fund - Specialized Investment Fund Distributors Certification Exam.

 Who Can Invest in SIF?